-- Artistic License Sports: One of the girls very roughly shoves an opposing player to the ground while "psyching them out" and somehow avoids any kind of penalty from the ref.
+- Artistic License – Sports: One of the girls very roughly shoves an opposing player to the ground while "psyching them out" and somehow avoids any kind of penalty from the ref.
 This is following one of her teammates getting ejected for fighting, and well after a rival coach got a reprimand for throwing a chair and tripping a player.

-- Catchphrase: Dangerfield's regular one is nicely reversed at the end, as he tells the camera, "What do you know, I finally got some respect!"
+- Catchphrase: Dangerfield's "I get no respect" is nicely reversed at the end, as he tells the camera, "I finally got some respect!"

 - Cloud Cuckoolander: Carmelita Chu collects butterflies.
 It takes Chester a while to figure out a way to keep her head in the game.

 - Contrived Coincidence: Matthew has a crush on Kimberly Mullen who is on the (Mullen Industries-sponsored) girls' soccer team that Chester, his mother's fiancé, has to coach for his boss, Kimberly's father.